DLR-RM/BlenderProc/_sources/examples/advanced/README.md.txt

 # Advanced Examples
-These examples introduce usage of advanced BlenderProc modules and/or of their combinations.
+These examples introduce the usage of advanced BlenderProc modules and/or their combinations.

 * [auto_shading](auto_shading/README.md): How to change the shading mode of an object.
 * [camera_depth_of_field](camera_depth_of_field/README.md): Setting an object as the camera depth of field focus point.